AdamBoley/Task-Manager/README.md

 A small conditional check in the `__init__.py` file needs to be added to specify which database to use.
 If "DEVELOPMENT" == "True", use DB_URL, else use DATABASE_URL

+Connect to Heroku, set remote and push as normal

+Then check Config Vars.
+If the DATABASE_URL starts with postgres, make modifications to the `__init__.py` file: import re